petermr/tigr2ess/installation/mac/INSTALLATION.md

 ## Prerequisites for MAC OSX:
 1. Developer tools
-2. The Latest Java versions of JDK and JRE

--Developer Tools:
-If you're on macOS/OSX, you'll need to install either:
+If you're on macOS/OSX, you'll need to install:

-   - XCode, Apple's developer environent, free from the mac App Store
-   - the command-line developer tools.
+   - XCode, Apple's developer environent (FREE on App Store) OR The command-line developer tools.

       - Install <a href= https://developer.apple.com/xcode/>Xcode</a> from the App store or the Apple developer website.
       - For installing Xcode command line tools run the command